 Here we present the speakers that you will meet at the initiative seminar "Electromobility - Back to the future", 13 September 2018.

-Researcher in Product Development, Chalmers University of Technology
+Researcher, Chalmers University of Technology

 Professor of Energy and Transport, University College London